Tayzar02/CCcyberclubCTF2024/The Bank Problem 1/README.md

 </details>

 Description:<br>
 To solve this problem, users will have to analyze the memory capture to find the version of the OS.
 Volatility is a good tool for this.
+Memory sample provided by CyberDefenders